 MSE Music Director- Fintan Murphy

 Born in Melbourne, Fintan completed further study in Cologne with Helfried Fister, Christoph Poppen and the Amadeus Quartet.
-He completed his Master’s degree with Robert Gerle in Washington, D.C.
-A member of the Melbourne Symphony for many years, Fintan now performs as a recitalist and chamber musician.
-Fintan works closely with composers editing and performing new works and has released many CD and DVD recordings including The Soul of the Viola, Bridges and the Violin Alive series.
+He completed his Masters degree with Robert Gerle in Washington, D.C., USA.
+Having been a member of the Melbourne Symphony for many years, Fintan now performs as a recitalist and chamber musician.
+Fintan works closely with composers in the editing and performance of new works and has released 14 CD and DVD recordings including The Soul of the Viola, Bridges and the Violin Alive series.

-Fintan’s research focuses on string pedagogy and his DVDs Violin Bow Technique and Violin Left Hand have received glowing reviews in journals such as the Strad, Stringendo and the American String teacher.
-Fintan has edited eight books of graded violin repertoire for the Australian Music Examinations Board and published peer-reviewed articles in the British, the Australian and the International Journals of Music Education.
+Fintan’s research focuses on string pedagogy and his DVDs, Violin Bow Technique and Violin Left Hand, are distributed by Alfred (USA) and have received reviews in national and international journals.
+He has edited eight books of graded violin repertoire for the Australian Music Examinations Board (Series 7 Violin) and won a number of competitive grants including an Australian Research Council linkage grant.
+Fintan has published peer-reviewed articles in leading journals such as the British, Australian and International Journals of Music Education.